Rhinoceros: Artificial substitute for rhinoceros horn

 Another way to undercut the rhinoceros horn market has been suggested by Matthew Markus of Pembient, a biotechnology firm.
 He proposes the synthesis of an artificial substitute for rhinoceros horn.
 To enable authorities to distinguish the bioengineered horn from real rhinoceros horn, the genetic code of the bioengineered horn could be registered, similar to the DNA of living rhinoceros in the RhODIS (Rhino DNA Index System).
 Initial responses from many conservationists were negative, but a 2016 report from TRAFFIC—which monitors trade in wildlife and animal parts—conceded that it "...would be rash to rule out the possibility that trade in synthetic rhinoceros horn could play a role in future conservation strategies".

 Historical representations

+Woolly rhinoceroses are depicted the European Paleolithic art, such as in cave paintings in Chauvet Cave in France, which date to around 30-40,000 years ago.

 Greek historian and geographer Agatharchides (2nd century BC) mentions the rhinoceros in his book On the Erythraean Sea.

 In Khmer art, the Hindu god Agni is depicted with a rhinoceros as his vahana.
 Similarly in medieval era Thai literature, Agni also called Phra Phloeng is sometimes described as riding a rhinoceros.

-Albrecht Dürer created a famous woodcut of a rhinoceros in 1515, based on a written description and brief sketch by an unknown artist of an Indian rhinoceros that had arrived in Lisbon earlier that year.
+Albrecht Dürer created a famous woodcut of a rhinoceros in 1515, based on a written description and brief sketch by Valentim Fernandes, a German printer resident in Lisbon.
 He never saw the animal itself, so Dürer's Rhinoceros is a somewhat inaccurate depiction.
-Rhinoceros are depicted in the Chauvet Cave in France, pictures dated to 10,000–30,000 years ago.